FLYERS-RED WINGS' SERIES HISTORY: Current and Miscellaneous:

 August 25, 1982 -- Reggie Leach signed with Detroit.
 He was waived by the Flyers late in the 1981-82 season and played one final season in the NHL.

-December 16, 1982 -- Pelle Lindbergh made 38 saves and the Flyers scored seven straight goals in a 7-2 home win.
-Bobby Clarke (2-2-4) and Brian Propp each scored twice while Ron Flockhart and Mark Howe added three assists.
-Dwight Foster gave Detroit a 1-0 lead nine seconds into the game.
+December 16, 1982 -- Pelle Lindbergh made 38 saves and Bobby Clarke (2-2-4) recorded the 1,100th point of his career on a goal, one of seven straight for the Flyers, in a 7-2 home win.
+Brian Propp (2-0-2), Mark Howe (0-3-3) and Ron Flockhart (0-3-3) contributed.
+Dwight Foster gave Detroit a 1-0 lead nine seconds into the game when he stole a pass by Howe and went in on a breakaway.
 The Flyers scored three PPGs.
-The key moment in the game, with the Flyers leading 2-1 midway in the second period, Danny Gare was issued an unsportsmanlike minor and then ejected and Darryl Sittler scored 30 seconds later on the PP. This was injury-riddled Tim Kerr's lone appearance from November 10-February 5.
+The key moment in the game, with the Flyers leading 2-1 midway in the second period, Danny Gare was issued an unsportsmanlike minor, ejected and Detroit picked up a bench minor leading to a Darryl Sittler goal 30 seconds into a 5-on-3.
 Reggie Leach played for the Red Wings.
+Tim Kerr suffered a torn cartilage in his right knee during his first shift since November 10 (torn knee ligaments at Buffalo) and did not return until February 10.

 December 17, 1983 -- Ilkka Sinisalo scored with under seven minutes to play in a 3-3 tie played at Detroit.
 The home team scored three PPGs, two by Ron Duguay, in under twelve minutes during the second period to take a 3-1 lead.
 In days prior to this game, rumors circulated that the Flyers were interested in acquiring Duguay but didn't want to relinquish Sinisalo so the deal was nixed.

-January 7, 1984 -- Philadelphia routed the Red Wings 8-4 in Detroit.
+January 7, 1984 -- Tim Kerr (2-0-2), Dave Poulin (2-0-2) and Brian Propp (1-2-3) led Philly to an 8-4 win at Detroit.
 The Flyers had a 19-7 shot advantage and 2-0 lead after one period.
 In the second period, the teams combined for seven goals, giving the Flyers a 6-3 after two periods.
-Tim Kerr and Dave Poulin had two goals while Brian Propp had three points.
-In the first period, Ilkka Sinialo and Lane Lambert fought.
+The chippy game featured 112 PIMs including a match penalty against Detroit's Claude Loiselle who was eventually suspended six games for a violent slash to the head of Bobby Clarke with 4:57 to play.
+In the first period, Ilkka Sinisalo and Lane Lambert fought.
 In the second period, Paul Holmgren fought John Barrett ( http://www.youtube.com/watch?v=bTUOVIJbeDI ).
-In the final minute of the third period, a multi-player brawl -- http://www.youtube.com/watch?v=Wi1w_rto3cs .
-Detroit's Claude Loiselle was eventually suspended six games for a slash to Bobby Clarke's head with 4:57 to play and the Flyers up by three goals --
+In the final minute of the third period, a multi-player brawl -- http://www.youtube.com/watch?v=Wi1w_rto3cs involving Randy Holt and Glen Cochrane of the Flyers and Reed Larson of the Red Wings.
+After the game, Clarke was asked about the slash and he said "I don't know what happened.
+He hit me over the head.
+I was stunned.
+If he was still around, I probably would have swung back."

-October 10, 1984 -- The Flyers shipped Darryl Sittler to Detroit for Murray Craven and Joe Paterson.
+October 10, 1984 -- The Flyers traded Darryl Sittler to Detroit for Murray Craven and Joe Paterson.
+"I respect Darryl as a friend, a hard player and a great teammate.
+We're all upset about it, but this was necessary.
+Losing Darryl will hurt us early.
+But we were looking for help at left wing.
+Now, we should have it," said GM Bob Clarke.
 Sittler played 61 games for the Red Wings while Craven was a regular for many seasons and Paterson was a key contributor in the 1985 Conference Finals against Quebec.

-January 17, 1985 -- Tim Kerr (4-0-4) had a natural hat trick and four goals in a 7-5 Flyers' victory in Philly.
+January 17, 1985 -- Tim Kerr (4-0-4) scored four goals including a natural hat trick and tied the Flyers' team-record for goals in a game in a 7-5 home win.
 Ilkka Sinisalo (2-1-3) and Peter Zezel (0-3-3) had three point games.
-The Flyers picked up three points in the home-and-home meetings.
+The Flyers extended their home unbeaten streak in this series to 26 games (20-0-6).
+John Ogrodnick's 30th goal pulled Detroit to within 6-5 after trailing 6-3.
 Fight: Glen Cochrane vs Randy Ladouceur --

 December 3, 1985 -- Detroit's Mark Laforest made his NHL debut and stopped 35 shots in the Red Wings' 4-1 win at home.
-Reed Larson had three points.
-Philadelphia was 10-0-4 in the previous 14 encounters against Detroit and 17-1-8 in the prior 26 games against the Wings.
+Laforest was recalled from the AHL the prior day after a 9-0 record.
+Reed Larson had three points including the tying estimated at 65-feet.
+Ron Duguay scored the GWG.
+Philadelphia was 10-0-4 in the previous 14 encounters against Detroit and 17-1-8 in the prior 26 games in this series.

-December 14, 1985 -- Dave Poulin scored with 2:01 to play, Doug Crossman scored twice, relief goalie Darren Jensen was perfect and the Flyers scored four third period goals in a 6-4 road win.
-Detroit led 4-2 which led to the removal of goalie Bob Froese (18/22) at the 35:00 mark for Jensen who stopped all nine shots he faced.
-Crossman's second goal tied the game at 4-4 early in the third period.
+December 14, 1985 -- The Flyers out-scored Detroit 4-0 in the third period, highlighted by Dave Poulin's GWG with 2:01 to play, en route to a 6-4 win at Detroit.
+Bob Froese (18 saves, 22 shots) was lifted with the Red Wings leading 4-2 at the 35:00 mark and replaced by Darren Jensen who stopped all nine shots he faced.
+Doug Crossman's (2-0-2) second goal tied the game at 4-4 early in the third period.
 Flyers' defensemen accumulated seven points (2-5-7).
 Detroit goalie Mark Laforest faced 32 shots.
-The game was filled with penalties: the Flyers were whistled for 23 (66 PIMs) and Detroit with 19 (58 PIMs) and among the four fights was -- Rich Sutter and John Barrett (who were both tossed), Peter Zezel vs. Ron Duguay, ( http://www.youtube.com/watch?v=9LglN...eature=related ) and two fights involving Bob Probert (Dave Richter and Rick Tocchet).
+Each team scored twice on PPs in a game filled with penalties.
+The Flyers were whistled for 23 (66 PIMs) infractions and Detroit with 19 (58 PIMs) penalties including four fights -- Rich Sutter and John Barrett (who were both tossed), Peter Zezel vs. Ron Duguay, ( http://www.youtube.com/watch?v=9LglN...eature=related ) and two fights involving Bob Probert (who was recalled the prior day from the AHL) against Dave Richter and Rick Tocchet).

 January 23, 1986 -- Peter Zezel and Tim Kerr each had two points in the opening period and the Flyers blitzed Detroit with 20 first period shots in a 5-2 home win.
-Darren Jensen picked up the win by making 21 saves.
-Eddie Mio (18 saves/20 shots)was replaced after the first period by Mark Laforest (18/21).
+Darren Jensen picked up the win and made 21 saves.
+Eddie Mio (18 saves/20 shots) was replaced after the first period by Mark Laforest (18/21).

 November 13, 1986 -- Murray Craven had his first NHL hat trick and he tied a team record by scoring three goals in one period (second period) in a 7-5 home win.
 Craven's three goals in one period was the fifth time the feat had been accomplished by a Flyers' player.
-The Flyers' had 51 shots (23 in the second period).
-Peter Zezel's third period gave goal Philly a 7-2 lead.
-Shawn Burr had a natural hat trick and his three goals finished the scoring to make it 7-5.
+The Flyers had 51 shots (23 in the second period).
+Greg Stefan was removed after two periods with Detroit trailing 6-2 in favor of Glen Hanlon but he was greeted by Peter Zezel's third period goal which put Philly on top 7-2.
+Detroit's Shawn Burr had a natural hat trick in the third period which made it 7-5.
 Lindsay Carson and Ron Sutter each had three points for the Flyers.
+The Flyers extended the team's home unbeaten streak to 29 games in this series (23-0-6).

 June 13, 1987 -- Mark Laforest was traded to Philadelphia for the Flyers' 2nd round choice (Bob Wilkie) in the 1987 Entry Draft.